 - Cost: The study will cover the cost of the biopsy procedure, vaccine, blood and urine sample collection and analysis, follow up MRIs and the associated anesthesia.
 Other costs related to your visit will be discussed with you during the evaluation appointment.

-- Contact: Please complete the Study Inquiry form to see if your dog qualifies, or contact the Neurology Staff at the Small Animal Hospital 352-392-2235
+- Contact: Please complete the Study Interest Form to see if your dog qualifies, or contact the Neurology Staff at the Small Animal Hospital 352-392-2235

 - PI: Dr. Sheila Carrera-Justiz